hopsoft/han/readme.md

     },
     transitions: [ // the actions that can be performed with the resource {
-        type: "soft", // param values should be updated prior to invocation
+        type: "soft", // params should be modified prior to invocation
         name: "Update User",
         href: "http://api.example.com/users/1",
         verbs: [ "PUT" ],